mindflayer/python-mocket/README.rst

 - https://github.com/mindflayer/mocketoy

-As next step, you are invited to have a look at both the implementation of the two mocks it provides:
+As next step, you are invited to have a look at the implementation of both the mocks it provides:

 - HTTP mock (similar to HTTPretty) - https://github.com/mindflayer/python-mocket/blob/master/mocket/mockhttp.py
 - Redis mock (basic implementation) - https://github.com/mindflayer/python-mocket/blob/master/mocket/mockredis.py